Stampin’ Up! Wildlife Wonder for the Inkin’ Krew Blog Hop

 Stampin’ Up! products used in this project:

 Stampin’ Up!
-Season of Chic for the Inkin’ Krew Blog Hop
+Bag of Bones Halloween Note Cards for the Inkin’ Krew Blog Hop

-Good morning!
-Welcome to the August Inkin’ Krew Team Blog Hop!
-The theme for this month’s hop is “Fall Frenzy” and I am using the pretty Stampin’ Up!
-Season of Chic bundle with the sweet Sale-A-Bration Rings of Love designer series paper for a Fall Thinking of You card.
-You can find the supplies I used at the bottom of my post along with the sizes of cardstock used.
+Good Morning!
+Welcome to the September Inkin’ Krew Team Blog Hop!
+The theme for this month’s hop is “Halloween Fun” and the Stampin’ Up!
+Bag of Bones bundle fits the bill perfectly with all the skeletons and costumes!
+And I used the bundle with the fun Them Bones designer series paper and Basic White Note Cards and Envelopes to make a simple set of note cards.
+You can find the supplies I used at the bottom of my post and I included the card stock cuts in the description of each card

 On With The Hop!
-Click on the Next Blog button to move forward to Carol Buckalew’s project or click the Previous Blog button to move back to see the project that Mary Deatherage created.
+Click on the Next Blog button to move forward to Mary Deatherage’s project or click the Previous Blog button to move back to see the project that Karen Ksenzakovic created.

 If you get lost along the way, here are the participants for the hop: